 For elderly individuals over the age of 60, the Commodity Supplemental Food Program (CSFP) provides supplemental foodstuffs to recipients who may be lacking certain elements of nutrition in their diet.
 The CSFP does not distribute benefits through an EBT card, but rather individual states provide actual foodstuffs through distribution centers and local agencies.

 While an EBT card cannot be used to buy alcohol or dine in a restaurant, it can be used to provide individuals and families with much needed food or assist in stretching their food budget.
-With a decent number of Americans (almost 40 million) receiving SNAP benefits, it is clear that this welfare program effectively helps the people of the United States, some of whom might otherwise struggle to put food on their tables.
+With almost 40 million Americans receiving SNAP benefits, this welfare program effectively helps the people who struggle to put food on their tables.
 In many states, the application for SNAP benefits can be easily filled out online, making them an attractive option for those in need of nutritional assistance.